KeyanSong/431-2018/calendar.md

 12-13 | -- | **[Course Project](https://github.com/THOMASELOVE/431-2018-project) Task G (The Portfolio)**  due at noon
 12-13 | -- | [Homework Regrading Requests](https://goo.gl/forms/G4ZZ1Fge1ZkQVKzy2) are also due at noon

-**[Course Project](https://github.com/THOMASELOVE/431-2018-project) Task H (The Presentation)** work has been be scheduled for either **2018-12-10, 2018-12-11 and 2018-12-13**.
-All students will need to give a presentation in person on one of these three days.
-The The Schedule of Project Presentations is at http://bit.ly/431-2018-project-schedule.
+**[Course Project](https://github.com/THOMASELOVE/431-2018-project) Task H (The Presentation)** work is scheduled for either **2018-12-10, 2018-12-11 and 2018-12-13**.
+All students will need to give a presentation in person on one of these three days, and the Schedule of Project Presentations is at http://bit.ly/431-2018-project-schedule.

 ## Teaching Assistant Office Hours